harmslab/epistasis/docs/index.rst

 contributions of different epistatic orders.
 Estimate the importance of high-order interactions on evolution.

 Currently, this package works only as an API.
-There is not a command-line interface, and it includes few ways to read/write the data to disk out-of-the-box.
+There is no command-line interface, and it includes few ways to read/write the data to disk out-of-the-box.
 We plan to improve this moving forward.
 Instead, we encourage you use this package inside `Jupyter notebooks`_ .